Who Are The Goats?

 Two other times Nick almost drowned – he fell down a waterfall in Laos and he was sucked out to sea by a rip-tide in Sri Lanka.
-We were also (possibly) stalked by a tiger while hiking though Periyar Tiger Reserve, India.
+We were also (possibly) stalked by a tiger while hiking through Periyar Tiger Reserve in India.

 Q: Have you ever had anything stolen or been robbed?

-Q: How long will you keep backpacking for?
+Q: How long will you keep travelling?